MICCoMpy/pypl/doc/installation.rst

    - ``sphinx_rtd_theme``

 The dependencies will all be installed automatically, following instructions reported below.

 Source Code Installation
 ========================

 To install **PyPL** you need to execute:

 .. code:: bash

     $ git clone https://github.com/jinyuchem/pypl.git
     $ cd pypl
-    $ pip install -e .
+    $ pip install .

 If using **pip** is not possible, one can manually install the above dependencies, and then add the directory of **PyPL** to the ``PYTHONPATH`` environment variable by, e.g.,